 H.B.
-No. 490 proposes significant amendments to the Texas Tax Code concerning the appraisal of real property for ad valorem tax purposes.
-The bill modifies Section 1.12(d) to clarify the appraisal ratio for properties under Section 23.23, while also changing the heading of Section 23.23 from "Residence Homestead" to "Real Property."
-This change expands the appraisal limitation to encompass all real property, not just residence homesteads.
+No. 490 proposes amendments to the Texas Tax Code that aim to clarify and expand the appraisal process for real property concerning ad valorem tax purposes.
+The bill modifies Section 1.12(d) to specify the appraisal ratio for properties under Section 23.23, while removing references to Section 23.231.
+It also changes the heading of Section 23.23 from "Residence Homestead" to "Real Property," thereby broadening the appraisal limitation to encompass all real property, not just residence homesteads.
 The bill allows appraisal offices to increase the appraised value of real property by a maximum of five percent of the previous year's value, in addition to the market value of new improvements, and outlines specific conditions for these limitations.
-Furthermore, it introduces new subsections detailing the expiration of appraisal limitations under certain circumstances, such as property transfers between spouses.

 Statutes affected: Introduced: Tax Code 1.12, Tax Code 23.23 (Tax Code 23, Tax Code 1)